lucacasu/BI-Dashboards/README.md

 **Data:** Sourced from Google Merchandise Store. <br>
 **Link:** https://lookerstudio.google.com/reporting/9e6bc7f0-0b00-44dd-9754-31a5d1aa41c9

-This dashboard explores revenue sources, key store items and paid traffic performance.
+This dashboard explores revenue sources, key store items and paid traffic performance of the Google Analytics account from Google's Merchandise store.
 The user gets a snapshot of moth-to-date revenue figures with quarterly benchmark, followed by a custom-made brand and item breakdown, which was extracted in Looker from the product name field.
 The main store events (views, add-to-cart and purchases) are displayed by week, alonside the respective figures.
 The paid traffic summary shows all active campaigns ordered and colored by ROAS (Return on Ad Spending).
 <br>
 <br>
 <br>